How to Mind Map with iMindMap – A Guide for Teachers & Students

 Want to add more to your Mind Maps?

 - Highlight the important areas of your Map using Boundaries, by clicking on the branch you would like to ‘Boundary’ to make it active, then select the Cloud Icon on the Branch Editor.
-To see this in action, visit our Inserting Boundaries mini video tutorial.

 - Why not get creative and add your own sketch to your Map?
 You can add your own cool drawing with the iMindMap Sketch Tool, simply click on your branch to make it active, and then click on the ‘Sketch’ icon in the Branch Editor.
 The Sketch Tool will appear, allowing you to create a colourful drawing to add to your Map.